SDelSorbo/crackmes-solutions/eset/Eset-crackme.md

-At this point we look for more information, we open Detect It easy and drag the file of interest.
+At this point we look for more information, we open Detect It Easy and drag the file of interest.\
 If we open the hex view, we can see that the first two bytes are MZ, so this should be a valid .exe file.